sharguru/To-Do-app/README.md

 3.Run npm install in frontend folder directory and then npm start

-Note: npm install will install all the dependencies for the frontend and backend
+Note: npm install will install all the dependencies in teh package.json file